fnachon/LASErMPNN/README.md

   --ebd, -e             Uses entropy based decoding order.
 Decodes all residues and selects the lowest entropy residue as next to decode, then recomputes all remaining residues.
 Takes longer than normal decoding.
   --repack_only         Only repack residues, do not design new ones.
   --ignore_ligand       Ignore ligands in the input PDB file.
+  --noncanonical_aa_ligand
+                        Featurize a noncanonical amino acid as a ligand.
 ```